 Pet Travel by Air

-If your pet is small enough to fit in a carrier, which goes beneath your seat this, is far and away your best bet for a safe worry free trip.
-Most of the major airlines are still accepting one pet per passenger at an average cost of $100.00 to $300.00 each way.
+If your pet is small enough to fit in a carrier, which goes beneath the seat in front of you, this method of travel by air is far and away your best bet for a safe, worry-free trip.
+Most of the major airlines are still accepting one pet per passenger at an average cost of $125.00 each way on domestic flights.

 2. Your pet carrier must fit under the seat.
 Choose a flexible airline compliant pet carrier which has a waterproof bottom, adequate ventilation, and secure zippers that you pet cannot open.
 Your pet must be able to stand up and turn around in the carrier.
 Be sure you measure your pet carefully from tip of nose to base of tail and from top of ears to the ground to pick an appropriate carrier.

 Airline pet travel - larger pets

 Larger pets must be sent as checked luggage (accompanied) or as air cargo (larger pets or unaccompanied).
 On airlines that offer this service, this section of the cargo hold is fully pressurized and heated.
 The cost can run from $50.00 to $500.00 so check with your airline's reservation or cargo department.
 Pets up to approximately 75 pounds can travel as checked baggage when accompanied by a passenger.

 - Fly a reputable airline